 Upcoming Ethereum’s hard fork called ‘Istanbul’ is estimated to take place on December 8.
-The eighth network’s upgrade will bring several changes that define a transitional step towards the most anticipating version of Ethereum ‘Serenity’, or ETH 2.0.
+The Ethereum Istanbul will bring several changes that define a transitional step towards the most anticipating version of Ethereum ‘Serenity’, or ETH 2.0.

 The hard fork is expected at the block 9069000; check the Istanbul Hard Fork Countdown Clock on Etherscan to be aware of the exact time.

 How will Istanbul fork impact Atomic Wallet users?

 If you hold Ethereum in Atomic Wallet, there is nothing you need to do.
 You can manage, buy, exchange ETH the same way as you do.

 What is the Istanbul Fork?